Statement on Falcon Content Update for Windows Hosts

-CrowdStrike is actively working with clients impacted by a defect present in a single content material replace for Home windows hosts.
-Mac and Linux hosts usually are not impacted.
-This isn’t a safety incident or cyberattack.
+CrowdStrike is actively working with prospects impacted by a defect present in a single content material replace for Home windows hosts.
+Mac and Linux hosts aren’t impacted.
+This was not a cyberattack.

-We additional suggest organizations guarantee they’re speaking with CrowdStrike representatives by official channels.
+We additional advocate organizations guarantee they’re speaking with CrowdStrike representatives by way of official channels.

-Our group is absolutely mobilized to make sure the safety and stability of CrowdStrike clients.
+Our workforce is totally mobilized to make sure the safety and stability of CrowdStrike prospects.

+We perceive the gravity of the state of affairs and are deeply sorry for the inconvenience and disruption.
+We’re working with all impacted prospects to make sure that programs are again up and so they can ship the companies their prospects are relying on.

+We guarantee our prospects that CrowdStrike is working usually and this difficulty doesn’t have an effect on our Falcon platform programs.
+In case your programs are working usually, there isn’t any influence to their safety if the Falcon Sensor is put in.

-We’re working laborious to supply complete and steady updates with our world clients as shortly as doable.
-Beneath is the newest CrowdStrike Tech Alert with extra details about the problem and workaround steps organizations can take.
-We’ll maintain this web page up to date with new data because it’s out there.
+Under is the newest CrowdStrike Tech Alert with extra details about the problem and workaround steps organizations can take.
+We’ll proceed to supply updates to our group and the trade as they change into obtainable.

 Abstract

-- CrowdStrike is conscious of reviews of crashes on Home windows hosts associated to the Falcon Sensor.
+- CrowdStrike is conscious of experiences of crashes on Home windows hosts associated to the Falcon Sensor.

 Particulars

-- Signs embody hosts experiencing a bugcheckblue display error associated to the Falcon Sensor.
+- Signs embrace hosts experiencing a bugcheckblue display screen error associated to the Falcon Sensor.

 - Home windows hosts which haven’t been impacted don’t require any motion because the problematic channel file has been reverted.

-- Home windows hosts that are introduced on-line after 0527 UTC may also not be impacted
+- Home windows hosts that are introduced on-line after 0527 UTC may even not be impacted

 - Channel file “C-00000291*.sys” with timestamp of 0527 UTC or later is the reverted (good) model.